 Beside normal QM variables, you also can also use other media to store data.

-When QM starts, it receives copy of system environment variables.
+When QM starts, it receives a copy of system environment variables.
 You also can create and use your own environment variables.
 Your environment variables exist until QM exits (differently than normal global variables, that are destroyed when loading other file or reloading current file).
 Environment variables are strings.

 To get/set/delete environment variables, use functions GetEnvVar and SetEnvVar.